sophialugo/Capstone/index.md

 <a href= "https://www.folio3.ai/blog/semantic-segmentation-vs-instance-segmentation/"> Image Source </a>
 </figure>

-#### Steps
- 1. Process images with UNET to generate feature maps.
- 2. Generate bounding boxes using connected components.
- 3. Generate anchor boxes and compare against connected component boxes to find valid anchor points and centers.
- 4. Sample 100 true centers and 100 false centers to train and optimize RPN using generated anchor points.

 ## Results
 - Using binary-cross entropy loss in the RPN model, the loss converged from approximately 0.18 to 0.11.
 The trend shows a sharp decline initially, which then converges.